dotnet/dotnet-monitor/documentation/configuration.md

 ### Customize collection interval and counts

 In the default configuration, `dotnet monitor` requests that the connected runtime provides updated counter values every 5 seconds and will retain 3 data points for every collected metric.
-When using a collection tool like Prometheus, it is recommended that you set your scrape interval to `MetricCount` * `IntervalSeconds`.
+When using a collection tool like Prometheus, it is recommended that you set your scrape interval to `MetricCount` * `GlobalCounter:IntervalSeconds`.
 In the default configuration, we recommend you scrape `dotnet monitor` for metrics every 15 seconds.

 You can customize the number of data points stored per metric via the following configuration:

 ```json
 {